 At a roundtable discussion about the importance of training opportunities, Garrick Williams, seen in the center, said he previously had enrolled in a four-year institution and left when he had a change of heart about this career goals.
 Williams earned a healthcare certification at Reynolds in February, and that’s just the first step toward his new goal.
 “I really didn’t see myself in healthcare at the beginning, but now I realize I do want to help people.
 So, at first I wanted to help people by fixing cars.
 Now I want to fix their bodies.”

-Also on May 2nd, U.S. Labor Secretary Marty Walsh and congressman Robert “Bobby” Scott met with students and faculty in the growing construction and welding program at Thomas Nelson (becoming Virginia Peninsula) Community College.
+Also on May 2nd, U.S. Labor Secretary Marty Walsh and congressman Robert “Bobby” Scott met with students and faculty in the growing construction and welding program at Virginia Peninsula Community College (formerly known as Thomas Nelson CC).
 Community Colleges in Virginia’s tidewater region offer these programs with a targeted goal of training workers for the area’s important shipbuilding and marine services industries.

-Secretary Walsh noted, “Thomas Nelson Community College and the [Newport News Shipbuilding] Apprentice School have been a role model for expanding and diversifying apprenticeships and are a shining example of the workforce development investments needed to grow our nation’s middle class.”
+Secretary Walsh noted, “Virginia Peninsula Community College and the [Newport News Shipbuilding] Apprentice School have been a role model for expanding and diversifying apprenticeships and are a shining example of the workforce development investments needed to grow our nation’s middle class.”